This blog post contains affiliate links. Read my full disclosure here.

-There’s all sorts of different variations you can do.
+There are all sorts of different variations you can do.
 Instead of scrapbook paper, try old magazines or newspapers, decorative napkins or tissue paper…the possibilities are endless.
 Bundle 4 of the decoupaged 4 x 4 ceramic tiles together with some twine, and you have a great gift.

 If you give this craft a try, please share a photo on Instagram and tag @coolbeanliving.
 I’d love to see your creation!